Diabetic Eye Disease

 Who is at Risk of Diabetic Retinopathy?

 Diabetic Retinopathy can affect anyone who has type 1 and/or type 2 diabetes.
-It is recommended that everyone get a comprehensive dilated eye exam every year, but it is highly recommended for people who have diabetes.
+It is recommended that everyone get a dilated eye exam every year, but it is highly recommended for people who have diabetes.
 It is estimated that about 40% – 45% of Americans with diabetes have some stage of Diabetic Retinopathy.
 Getting a yearly eye exam, can help prevent the progression of Diabetic Retinopathy.

 Women who are pregnant and diabetic have a higher risk of developing Diabetic Retinopathy.
-In order to prevent the progression of Diabetic Retinopathy, in pregnant women with diabetes, they should have a comprehensive dilated eye exam as soon as possible.
+In order to prevent the progression of Diabetic Retinopathy, in pregnant women with diabetes, they should have a dilated eye exam as soon as possible.

 Furthermore, your race and medical history can affect your chances of developing Diabetic Retinopathy.
 Hispanics and African Americans are at a greater risk of developing Diabetic Retinopathy.
 Having a history of high blood pressure and high cholesterol can also increase your chances of developing Diabetic Retinopathy.